Overview of Outwood Academy City

 A greater focus will be adopted to support all students in meeting the minimum requirement of 95%.
 An Attendance Manager is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
 There is also an allocation for hardship fund to assist pupils who may struggle to attend school due to transport or uniform issues.

 Lexia Reading is used by school systems throughout the world to encourage students to improve their reading and literacy.
 Lexia Reading’s interactive, educational software will help identified students learn to read, and increase school performance.
 The package will initially be used with Key Stage 3 to support lifelong literacy.
 Additional reading interventions (MISKIN/Corrective Reader) will also be put in place for students identified from LUCID and targeted if reading age is below 9.

 Students will receive specialised dyslexia support from qualified staff, with strategies shared with all staff and parents.
 Staff and students will have greater understanding of personal need and parent’s confidence in school actions will increase.

-The Personalised Learning Centre is co-ordinated by the PLC Manager and provides students with personalised learning packages designed to meet individual need, provide focussed intervention to support and raise attainment and deliver alternative GCSE equivalent qualifications.
+The Personalised Learning Centre is co-ordinated by the Personalised Learning and Assessment Manager and provides students with personalised learning packages designed to meet individual need, provide focussed intervention to support and raise attainment and deliver alternative GCSE equivalent qualifications.

 Peer Mentoring Programme:

-Our Social Inclusion Manager is a specialist in the area of Safeguarding; she works tirelessly to support our most vulnerable students maintaining strong links with external agency support services.
+Our Inclusion Coordinator is a specialist in the area of safeguarding; she works tirelessly to support our most vulnerable students maintaining strong links with external agency support services.
 Both are an extremely valuable resource and greatly appreciated by the students.